-The Society is aware of the importance of the local community and through the use of its website and social media channels regularly shares blogs and articles that will assist members to obtain financial assistance/advice.
-Since the yearend the Society has started discussions with Middlesbrough Borough Council to assist with sign-posting members to the potential sources of financial assistance that may be available to them to assist with the increasing costs of energy and food.
+The Society is aware of the importance of the local community and using its website, social media channels and the agent network it regularly shares blogs and articles that will assist members to obtain financial assistance/advice.
+The Society agents have received training from Middlesbrough Borough Council that has enabled them to assist members during the on-going cost of living crisis by sign-posting them to sources of assistance that are available.